finanzfluss/calculators/src/utils/Lohnsteuer/README.md

    ```
 4. Finally, follow the instructions below.

-We can't use the global `lstgen` command, as it is may not be up-to-date with the latest tax year.
+We can't use the global `lstgen` command, as it may not be up-to-date with the latest tax year.
 Instead, we will use the local `lstgen` command from the cloned repository.

 ### Trigger Generator